Haf-Linger/XppCssCheck/README.md

 config file: Tine Philippart - XP2 - tine@xp2.be

 ## Donations
-If you like this tool and you use it in your XPP environment, don't forget the authors.
+If you like this tool and you use it in your XPP environment, don't forget to reward the authors.
 Donations are welcome through Paypal (paypal.me/BartTerryn).
-If you prefer an invoice, just mail me and I will return you a proper invoice for the amount you want to donate.
+If you or your company prefers an invoice, just mail me and I will return you a proper invoice for the amount you want to donate.